dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ## Rationale

-Not every type that the compiler can represent internally is expressible using present-day D syntax.
+Not every type that the compiler can represent internally is expressible using exisiting D syntax.
-For example, when `pragma(msg)`, `.stringof`, or diagnostics display a type, the programmer should e.g. be able to copy and paste this type and not get parsing errors.
+For instance, when `pragma(msg)`, `.stringof`, or diagnostics display a type, the programmer should be able to copy and paste this type and not get parsing errors.
-(Semantic problems with using the type may exist, such as visibility.)
+(Semantic problems with using aggregate types may still arise due to visibility.)

-The primary offender is function pointers and delegates that return by reference.
+The main culprits are function pointers and delegates that return by reference.
-To use those e.g. as function parameter or return types, programmers are forced to use a separate alias declaration.
+To use those as function parameter or return types, programmers are compelled to use a separate alias declaration.
-Notably, alias declarations only support them by special-casing them.
+Alias declarations only support them by special-casing them.

-Another friction point is an asymmetry between types and expressions:
+Another point of contention is an asymmetry between types and expressions:
-For an expression <code>*e*</code>, also <code>(*e*)</code> is an expression and is for all intents and purposes the same.
-For a type <code>*T*</code>, the token sequence <code>(*T*)</code> in general is not a type.
+For an expression <code>*e*</code>, also <code>(*e*)</code> is an expression and is functionally identical, but for a type <code>*T*</code>, the token sequence <code>(*T*)</code> does not denote a type.

-For expressions, the grammar rule saying that if <code>*e*</code> is an expression, so is <code>(*e*)</code>, is called *primary expression.*
+For expressions, the grammar rule saying that if <code>*e*</code> is an expression, so is <code>(*e*)</code>, is referred to as *primary expression.*
-This DIP proposes the same mechanism for types, therefore the name *primary types.*
+This DIP proposes the same mechanism for types, hence the term *primary types.*

-While they seem unrelated,
-solving the asymmetry makes solving [Issue 2753](https://issues.dlang.org/show_bug.cgi?id=2753) *Cannot declare pointer to function returning `ref`* considerably easier.
+While these issues may seem unrelated, resolving the asymmetry significantly simplifies the resolution of [Issue 2753](https://issues.dlang.org/show_bug.cgi?id=2753) *(Cannot declare pointer to function returning `ref`).*

-Present-day D almost has primary type syntax:
+The current D syntax almost supports primary type syntax:
-There is a grammar rule that says:
+There exists a grammar rule that says:
 If <code>*T*</code> denotes a type and <code>*q*</code> is a type qualifier, then <code>*q*(*T*)</code> denotes a type.
 In fact, <code>*q*(*T*)</code> is even a *basic type.*
-If in that rule, the type qualifier were optional,
+If the type qualifier in this rule were optional,
-D would have primary types already.
+D would already support primary types.

-Another related issue is [24007](https://issues.dlang.org/show_bug.cgi?id=24007) *Function/delegate literals cannot specify linkage.*
+Another related issue is [24007](https://issues.dlang.org/show_bug.cgi?id=24007) *(Function/delegate literals cannot specify linkage).*
 It can be solved with a simple addition to the grammar, which is in the same spirit as the primary proposal.